-"Kindling Trust stop", says the driver and as you get off the bus I am there to meet you.
-We walk in through the beautiful entrance created with local artisans and pass the eco homes.
-"It's amazing", you say, "there's still a hose pipe ban in Manchester, it’s too dry to have flowers".
+"Kindling Trust stop" says the driver and as you get off the bus I am there to meet you.
+We walk in through the beautiful entrance created with local carpenters, and pass the low impact houses.
+"It's amazing" you say "there's still a hose pipe ban in Manchester, it’s too dry to have flowers".

-We walk along the nature trail spotting birds and animal habitats in the native hedges and trees.
-I explain that the field of flowers to the right is managed by a social enterprise supplying weddings, funerals and romantics across the North West!
-The field to the left is part of another enterprising project growing hemp to supply a small network that produce textiles, oils, and construction materials.
+We walk through the coppiced woodland, spotting birds and animal habitats in the native trees and undergrowth.
+I explain that the field of flowers in front of us is managed by a social enterprise - supplying weddings, funerals and romantics across the North West!
+The field to the left is part of another enterprising project, supplying flax to a small network that produce textiles, oils, and construction materials.

-You ask about the carbon positive element to the site and we talk about the highly efficient buildings and heating system, the production of our own energy, and our zero waste policy.
-We are researching the possibility of setting up an anaerobic digester (AD), which will be part of this system, and also one of our rural-urban partnership projects.
-Working with Manchester-based Fairfield Anaerobic Digestion Ltd, we will take food waste from our nearest town and supply a growing network of local farmers with liquid fertiliser.
+You ask about the carbon positive element to the site, and we talk about the highly efficient buildings and heating system, the production of our own energy, and our zero waste plan.
+We are researching the possibility of setting up an anaerobic digester, with Manchester-based Fairfield Environmental Services.
+Our same lorries taking food into the city will return with food waste to generate electricity, heat for our glass houses and supply a growing network of local farmers with liquid fertiliser.

-We are just in time for lunch and as we walk into the dining room it is bustling with people.
+We are just in time for lunch and as we walk into the dining room, it is bustling with people.
 You hear people talking in Spanish.
-The Guatemalan project of Peace Brigades International is hiring the space for a week to train new volunteers.
+The Guatemalan Peace Brigades International project is hiring the space for a week to train new volunteers.
 You also overhear a group in animated discussion about how to engage different communities in the great climate change debate.
-"It all sounds very interesting in theory", you comment to one of them, who responds that it is far from theoretical.
-They say that it has been hugely useful for them.
-“I can't wait to talk to people at home in Birmingham, about the ideas that we've discussed.
-It won't all be easy, people don't usually like change, but I'm building a good network of support here”.
+"It all sounds very interesting in theory" you comment to one of them, who responds that it is far from theoretical.
+“I can't wait to talk to people at home in Liverpool, about the ideas that we've discussed.
+It won't be easy, people don't usually like change, but I'm building a good network of support here”.

 After lunch you agree to help get the barn ready for the party tonight.
 It is the end of an ecological self-build training project, which also means that the participants can afford to stay living in their own area.
-I excuse myself as I need to go into a meeting about our Radio 4 series on the challenges of living sustainably.
-You look surprised and I smile, "that's nothing", I say, "they're holding Question Time here next week and that's loads more work!"
+I excuse myself as I need to go into a meeting about our Children’s TV series on the challenges of living sustainably.
+You look surprised and I smile, "that's nothing" I say "they're holding Question Time here next month and that's loads more work!"